-As a result, NASA has had to look at ways to extend the 'lives' of the spacesuits without having to return them for servicing on Earth.
+As a result, NASA has had to look at ways to extend the "lives" of the spacesuits without having to return them for servicing on Earth.

 "By the end of July, we should have that two year life limit increased to three years and still 25 EVAs, and our goal by the end of 2010 is to have that three years increase to six," Doering said.

-To achieve this, NASA has begun studying the elements of their "fleet leader" spacesuits — those that have had the most use before being refurbished — to identify the components that are most likely to experience trouble as a result of the longer shelf-life.
-Of particular interest are the parts that interact with consumables, those subject to friction and those with functional electronics.
+To achieve this, NASA has begun studying the elements of their "fleet leader" spacesuits — those that have had the most use before being refurbished — to identify the parts that are most likely to experience trouble as a result of the longer shelf-life.
+Of particular interest are the components that interact with consumables, those subject to friction and those with functional electronics.
 This is a first-of-its-kind study says Doering because "we've never needed to" given the frequency suits were returned home.

 "We don't have a lot of actual physical data yet on some of these things to be able to say for sure they can go out for six years," explained Doering.